 Efficacy is the amount of lumens (a measurement of light) delivered per watt.
 A 50w product that claims to have an efficacy of 100 lumens/watt will deliver 5,000 lumens of light.
 The better manufacturers are investing in R&D and better components to produce products with very high efficacy.
 Some of the best products are achieving 150 lumens per watt which means you can get the same amount of lumens using less energy.
 In our example, that means using 33 watts of power to get 5,000 lumens.
 If you multiply the difference in wattage of the 2 products (17w) times hundreds of light fixtures, you are literally saving thousands of dollars by going with a high efficacy product.

-Other factors we look for include, end user references and case studies, quality of the manufacturer’s executive team, financial strength of the manufacturer, and we also conduct field visits to the factories to ensure quality processes.
+Other factors we look for include, end-user references and case studies, quality of the manufacturer’s executive team, the financial strength of the manufacturer, and we also conduct field visits to the factories to ensure quality processes.

 If it sounds like there is a lot of work to do to determine what a good product is, you are correct.
-That is why you need to work with a qualified company that understands these issues and has real world experience implementing these solutions.
+That is why you need to work with a qualified company like US Lighting Systems, that understands these issues and has real-world experience implementing these solutions.